tomwhartung/always_learning_python/3-mod_wsgi/README.md

 Decided to create this and put a simple "Hello world" index.html file in it.

-The #1 Main Reference uses a documents directory for the DocumentRoot, and I just want to follow it as closely as possible and get this going.
+The first Main Reference (1) uses a documents directory for the DocumentRoot, and I just want to closely follow that example and get this going.

-I believe this is analogous the the `static` directory used in the #2 Main Reference.
+I believe this is analogous the the `static` directory used in the second Main Reference (2).

 ### The `Site` Directory